-The EM720 can monitor a total of 8 digital inputs including four fast internal digital inputs and up to 2 replaceable twochannel 2DI/2DO modules.
-See the EM720 Installation Manual for digital input ratings.
+The EM720 can monitor a total of 8 digital inputs including four fast internal digital inputs and up to 2 replaceable two-channel 2DI/2DO modules.
+See the EM720 Installation Manual for digital input ratings and connection diagrams.

-The module is provided with four indication LEDs that show the status of the digital inputs and relay outputs:
+The 2DI/2DO module is provided with four indication LEDs that show the status of the digital inputs and relay outputs:

-LED Color Status Descriptio Description IN1, IN2 Yellow Lights The digital input terminals are shorted OUT1, OUT2 Green Lights The normally open relay contacts are closed
+LED Color Status Description IN1, IN2 Yellow Lights The digital input terminals are shorted OUT1, OUT2 Green Lights The normally open relay contacts are closed